rhmaxdotorg/pulsechain-validator/README.md

 Then open a browser window on your computer and login to grafana yourself without exposing it externally to the world.
 Magic, huh!

-Go to http://localhost:8080 and login with admin/admin (as the initial username/password).
+Go to `http://localhost:8080` and login with admin/admin (as the initial username/password).
 It will then ask you to set a new password, make it a good one.

+**If you logged into it with a monitor connected to the validator** (not accessing your validator from remote location) Then you don't need to forward any ports or use SSH as you can open a browser on the validator (**don't use it for generally surfing the internet**, only for specific purposes like checking metrics) and go to `http://localhost:3030` (not 8080) and with the same default login credentials of admin/admin, then set a new strong password.

+Now to continue the monitoring setup...

 In the lower left bar area, click the gear box -> Data Sources -> Add Data Source.
 - Select Prometheus